The Bramley Line

 Watlington | Magdalen Road station

-Watlington or Magdalen Road station opened in 1846 as Watlington for services to then only as far as ely.
+Watlington station opened in 1846 called Watlington for services to only Ely or King's Lynn.

 The rest of the line to Cambridge and London was completed in stages shortly after.